 \subsection{MEVA}

-The large-scale MEVA dataset \cite{Corona_2021_WACV} is designed for activity detection in multi-camera environments.
-It was created under the Intelligence Advanced Research Projects Activity (IARPA) Deep Intermodal Video Analytics (DIVA) program to support DIVA performers and the broader research community.
-This dataset contains over $9300$ hours of untrimmed, continuous video footage spanning a variety of scenarios.
-MEVA provides annotations for $144$ hours of footage across $37$ activity types, with corresponding bounding boxes for each instance.
-Data was collected from approximately $100$ actors performing scripted scenarios over three weeks at an access-controlled venue with overlapping and non-overlapping indoor and outdoor scenarios, captured by 38 cameras positioned to mimic typical surveillance setups.
+The MEVA dataset \cite{Corona_2021_WACV} is a large-scale collection for activity detection in multi-camera environments.
+It comprises over 9300 hours of untrimmed video footage.
+Our study utilized 144 hours of annotated data covering 37 activity types, with corresponding bounding boxes for each instance.
+This data was collected from approximately 100 actors performing scripted scenarios over three weeks at an access-controlled venue, captured by 38 cameras configured for typical surveillance setups.